probabl-ai/skore/sphinx/user_guide/index.rst

 `skore` is the package that ties all these pieces together.
-It allows you to leverage your experience via a structured and robust framework for understanding the impact of your analysis choices with seamless integration of all the above tools.
+It allows you to leverage your experience via a structured and robust framework for understanding the impact of your analysis choices, with seamless integration of all the above tools.

 `skore` takes in the *full data science pipeline* created by assembling those